Moisés Kaufman

-Moisés Kaufman (born November 21, 1963) is a Venezuelan theater director, filmmaker, playwright, founder of Tectonic Theater Project, based in New York City, and co-founder of Miami New Drama at the Colony Theatre.
+Moisés Kaufman (born November 21, 1963) is a Venezuelan American theater director, filmmaker, playwright, founder of Tectonic Theater Project based in New York City, and co-founder of Miami New Drama at the Colony Theatre.
 He was awarded the 2016 National Medal of Arts by President Barack Obama.
 He is best known for creating The Laramie Project (2000) with other members of Tectonic Theater Project.
 He has directed extensively on Broadway and Internationally, and is the author of numerous plays, including Gross Indecency: The Three Trials of Oscar Wilde and 33 Variations.

 Born and raised in Caracas, Venezuela, he moved as a young man to New York City in 1987.

 Biography

 Kaufman is of Romanian-Jewish and Ukrainian-Jewish descent, and was born in Caracas, Venezuela.
 He is an alumnus of Venezuela's Universidad Metropolitana, where he began to study theatre.
 After immigrating to the United States, he went to college in New York and graduated from NYU.

 In 2005 he described himself in an interview by saying, "I am Venezuelan, I am Jewish, I am gay, I live in New York.
 I am the sum of all my cultures.
 I couldn't write anything that didn't incorporate all that I am."

 Kaufman was awarded a Guggenheim Fellowship in 2002, following the premiere of The Laramie Project, which was based on extensive interviews with residents and commentators in and around Wyoming who were involved with the aftermath of the murder of gay student Matthew Shepard.

 He made his Broadway directing debut in the 2004 production of I Am My Own Wife by Doug Wright, for which he received a Tony Award nomination for Best Direction of a Play.

 On September 22, 2016, Kaufman was awarded the National Medal of Arts and Humanities in a ceremony conducted by U.S. president Barack Obama.
 He is the first Venezuelan to receive the honor.

+In 2022, Kaufman was included in the book 50 Key Figures in Queer US Theatre, profiled in a chapter written by theatre scholar Bess Rowen.